 For the third year, NC State was able to support the DOA's Aviation Career Education Academy grant program which hosts middle and high school students at local public airports in North Carolina.
-During the summer 2024 camps, the university took on a larger role, aiding with both the drone flight demonstrations and
+During the summer 2024 camps, the university took on a larger role, aiding with both the drone flight demonstrations and providing the bulk of the DOT's career opportunity presentation.
+Camps were offered to select hands-on experiences from the following options: indoor flying with small trainer drones, indoor (hangar) or outdoor flights with a small UAS, and drone simulators deployed via laptops.
+There were eight total awards provided to seven unique airports across the state.
+Each camp is individually organized and the support from this program makes up only a small portion of the total curriculum.
+Some of the other activities the students participated in included manned aircraft tours in hangars and first flights in smaller general aviation planes.

-The hands-on activities included assembling drones from the providing the bulk of the DOT's career opportunity presentation. components, test-flying the assembled drones, and spoofing the Camps were offered to select hands-on experiences from the onboard sensors of drones.
-The activities are designed to provide following options: indoor flying with small trainer drones, indoor K-12 students with opportunities to learn the basic principles of (hangar) or outdoor flights with a small UAS, and drone simulators drone flight as well as the security concerns related to sensor deployed via laptops.
-There were eight total awards provided to spoofing attacks on drones.
-Oregon State supported the STEAM seven unique airports across the state.
-Each camp is individually Night event at Blodgett Elementary School (Philomath, OR) by organized and the support from this program makes up only a providing hands-on activities to K-4 students.
-Blodgett Elementary small portion of the total curriculum.
-Some of the other activities School serves an under-resourced community in a rural area the students participated in included manned aircraft tours in and has a small enrollment (less than 40 students in total).
-In hangars and first flights in smaller general aviation planes. collaboration with the College of Engineering at Oregon State, the Oregon State team was able to provide hands-on activities Through the TRIO program, one of the new highlights for this year to diverse groups of students who are underrepresented in was a curriculum involving block programming for command and STEM.
-In the Beaver Achiever Camp hosted at the Oregon State control.
-Students were tasked in small groups with exploring basic Corvallis campus, Oregon State provided hands-on activities to commands to navigate the aircraft through a series of increasingly African American middle school students and their teachers.
-In difficult prompts.
-Finally, each student was required to design and the Engineering Migrant Institute program hosted at the Oregon run a program on their own that would spell out the first letter of State Corvallis campus, high school migrant students participated their first name.
-This open-ended mission allowed for creativity in hands-on activities.
-In the Oregon State Juntos program, Latinx and problem-solving skills development and quite a lot of trial high school students were introduced to drones. and error.
+Through the TRIO program, one of the new highlights for this year was a curriculum involving block programming for command and control.
+Students were tasked in small groups with exploring basic commands to navigate the aircraft through a series of increasingly difficult prompts.
+Finally, each student was required to design and run a program on their own that would spell out the first letter of their first name.
+This open-ended mission allowed for creativity and problem-solving skills development and quite a lot of trial and error.